-The International Association of Nitrox and Technical Divers has been at the cutting edge of diver training for more than 30 years.
+The International Association of Nitrox and Technical Divers has been at the cutting edge of diver training for 40 years.
 From the first nitrox course in the world to Tek Lite programs that allow for reduced narcosis in the entry-level tech depth range, all the way up through CCR Cave and Expedition Trimix, IANTD has been setting the standard since its very beginnings in 1985.

 IANTD's Mission:

 IANTD’s mission is to explore the opportunities and challenges of Recreational Diving, which includes all forms of Sport Diving, Nitrox, Advanced and Technical diving, in order to foster openness and individual responsibility, and to provide a standard of care for instruction in the diving community.
-IANTD and its members strive to be honest, ethical and fair in all our venues.
-We also believe that there are universal principles that are more absolute.
-We try to live by them.
-We envision our mission activities in the following areas:
+IANTD and its members strive to be honest, ethical and fair in all venues, and believes that there are universal principles that are more absolute, and that its members should try to live by them.
+IANTD's mission activities include the following areas:

 Public Awareness & Advocacy

 IANTD is working to promote openness in the diving community; to share procedures, techniques and operational methods with divers seeking to expand their diving experiences.
-In the interest of safer diving we encourage freedom with discipline allowing for development of new methods and procedures but recognizing the need for an accepted safety envelope.
-IANTD will stay informed on diving developments and include them in its diving activities.
+In the interest of safer diving, IANTD encourages freedom with discipline, allowing for development of new methods and procedures, but recognizing the need for an accepted safety envelope.
+IANTD stays informed on diving developments and includes them in its diving activities.

 Safer Diver Program